beMang/beMang/README.md

 * 🔭 I’m currently working on a small project in python
 * 🌱 I’m currently learning engineering at UCLouvain
-* 💬 Ask me about php (The only language that i "master")
+* 💬 Ask me about php (The only language that I "master")
 * 📫 How to reach me: antonuttiadrien@gmail.com
 * 😄 Pronouns: beMang